 Living close to a fire station can also benefit you as well as maintaining any sprinkler systems.
 Installing a home security system and ensuring ways to secure your valuables with a locked safe, for example, can bring you a discount.

-As you can see, increases in your premium depend on a lot of things, but for the most part, you can expect some increase after your first filed claim.
+As you can see, increases in your premium depend on many things, but for the most part, you can expect some increase after your first filed claim.
 Your best bet to avoid this is to ensure you have adequate coverage, mitigate your risk, and do your research in your area to make sure you get the best insurance at the best rate.
-Plus, knowing what to expect if and when you need to file a claim, you can be better prepared.
+Plus, you can be better prepared by knowing what to expect if and when you need to file a claim.

-In the Upper Midwest, we can face some pretty damaging weather with tornadoes and severe thunderstorms, so we know the ins and outs of insurance claims for weather incidents.
-For more information on storm damage claims, check out our storm damage page here.
+We can face some pretty damaging weather in the Upper Midwest with tornadoes and severe thunderstorms, so we know the ins and outs of insurance claims for weather incidents.
+For more information on storm damage claims, check out our storm damage page.
 And if you find yourself facing some damage to your roof or siding, give us a call at (608) 247-5946.
 We can help walk you through the process.